DanielOgnyanov/DanielOgnyanov/README.md

 - 🌱 I’m currently learning Java for more than 1 year.
 All my certificate are present into my  Linkedin Profile.

-- 💬  Personal interest in cryptocurrency and all about the DeFi.
+- 💬  Personal interest in cryptocurrency.

 ### - 📫 Reach me: On My Linkedin Profile.
 Write me anytime.